 On the other hand, the Wolves needed an overtime victory over the Nuggets to break the longest active playoff drought in the league.
 I still believe they have the tools to present a difficult match-up for the Rockets: a big man at the middle, Karl Anthony Towns, and an excellent defensive man who can limit Harden, Jimmy Butler.

-It will still a chess game for me: Timberwolves should stop playing the Rockets’ smallball, perimeter oriented style and start making the Rockets think of them instead by taking the ball in the paint.
+It will still be a chess game for me: Timberwolves should stop playing the Rockets’ smallball, perimeter oriented style and start making the Rockets think of them instead by taking the ball in the paint.
 I don’t think that will happen, though.

 The Rockets swept the season series.
 Unless the Timberwolves decide to use their giants and take the fight in the middle that will force the Rockets to play the bigman card, the Rockets should sweep them again in this series.